codehub-learn/getting_started/docs/python_bi.md

 - Python
 - SQL Server
-- IDE of your choice (VS code recommended)
+- IDE of your choice (VS code pr PyCharm are recommended)

 ## Python

-We will need Python > 3.5 version in order to build some simple CRUD applications and ETL pipelines during the course.
+We will need Python > 3.8 version in order to build some simple CRUD applications and ETL pipelines during the course.

 ### Windows